nethack-yanis/nethack-yanis.github.io/README.md

   Liquid.
 * Author names and tags can contain spaces, but cannot contain commas.
 Spaces are automatically translated to underscores in filenames and URLs.
 Most other special characters aren't currently supported, except apostrophes.
+(This is why there's a "demon monster class" tag and not a "& monster class" tag, for instance.)